When you are feeling stressed out and under pressure, the best thing to do is talk about it!

 My boss bit my head off when I tried to ask for an extension!
 It was a bit unreasonable.

 Do you have similar phrases in your language?
+Get in touch with us to share them with everyone!

 There are more expressions and phrases which we can use to describe feeling stressed.
 Try to find out some more examples and make note of them.